einargs/discord-werewolf/README.md

 # Werewolf
-This is currently under development and is no-where near ready to use.
+This is currently under development and is nowhere near ready to use.